Developing Human Performance

 1.5 All Stressed Out

-Stress inhibits performance and is a massive financial and personal cost to organizations and employees.
+Stress inhibits performance and is a massive financial and personal cost to organisations and employees.
 This workshop provides a new perspective on stress, the causes and cycles of stress, and how to shift back into balance.

 2.1 Building Trust